-CONSOLIDATED ANNUAL PERFORMANCE AND EVALUATION REPORT 2007 PROGRAM YEAR
+CONSOLIDATED ANNUAL PERFORMANCE AND EVALUATION REPORT 2008 PROGRAM YEAR

-The 2007 Consolidated Annual Performance and Evaluation Report (CAPER) is the fourth annual performance report of the City of Lancaster's for the 2005-2010 Consolidated Plan.
+The 2008 Consolidated Annual Performance and Evaluation Report (CAPER) is the fourth annual performance report of the City of Lancaster's for the 2005-2010 Consolidated Plan.
 The Plan priorities focus on infrastructure improvements, neighborhood revitalization/blight reduction efforts, housing rehabilitation and construction, and special needs/homeless populations.
 The intent of the City of Lancaster is that it will not hinder the Consolidated Plan implementation by action or willful inaction.
-This CAPER report describes the progress made from July 1, 2007 to June 30, 2008, in attaining the City's goals as outlined in the City's Consolidated Plan.
+This CAPER report describes the progress made from July 1, 2008 to June 30, 2009, in attaining the City's goals as outlined in the City's Consolidated Plan.

-During the 2007 Program Year, the City of Lancaster allocated its CDBG funds on project priorities that included housing rehabilitation, revitalization/blight reduction efforts, and public services related to housing.
-Total funding allocations consisted of \$1,407,973 in new entitlement funds.
-An outline of projects and funding allocations for the 2007 program year is provided as Exhibit 1.
+During the 2008 Program Year, the City of Lancaster allocated its CDBG funds on project priorities that included housing rehabilitation, revitalization/blight reduction efforts, and public services related to housing.
+Total funding allocations consisted of \$1,370,043 in new entitlement funds.
+An outline of projects and funding allocations for the 2008 program year is provided as Exhibit 1.

 First priority consideration in CDBG project funding was given to Section 108 loan obligations.
 Qualified projects were then considered based upon the seriousness of apparent health and safety issues.
-As a result, the City focused federal resources in FY 2007 on goals outlined in the City's Consolidated Plan; namely, assessment and rehabilitation of infrastructure to include designated sewer systems and alley ways and the provision of providing decent housing for renters within the targeted revitalization area designated as the North Downtown Transit Village Project (NDTV).
+As a result, the City focused federal resources in FY 2008 on goals outlined in the City's Consolidated Plan; namely, neighborhood revitalization consisting of sidewalks, resource conservation parks within the targeted revitalization areas designated as the North Downtown Transit Village Project (NDTV), the Piute Neighborhood Master Vision Plan and Challenger Neighborhood.

 The City's primary housing goals continued to be those of furthering the provision of affordable, safe, healthy, and livable housing to its residents as well as providing safe neighborhoods.
 This included providing affordable housing to extremely low-income, low-income, and moderate-income persons who experience housing cost burdens, live in deteriorated units, or require certain special services to maintain a satisfactory lifestyle.
-To meet these needs, the City of Lancaster partnered with developers to offer additional affordable housing opportunities for residents as well as providing various housing programs/activities for City residents (Exhibit 19).
+To meet these needs, the City of Lancaster partnered with developers to offer additional affordable housing opportunities for residents as well as providing various housing programs/activities for City residents.

-The following are accomplishments for the goals/priorities outlined in the City of Lancaster's 2007 Action Plan in conjunction with the City's five-year Consolidated Plan and Strategy.
+The following are accomplishments for the goals/priorities outlined in the City of Lancaster's 2008 Action Plan in conjunction with the City's five-year Consolidated Plan and Strategy.

-A separate matrix outlining Goals and Accomplishments for the 2007 Program Year is also provided as Exhibit 2.
+A separate matrix outlining Goals and Accomplishments for the 2008 Program Year is also provided as Exhibit 2.